Big Mama Thornton - Biography

 Born Willie Mae Thornton, December 11, 1926, in Montgomery, Alabama, she was a preacher's daughter who got plenty of experience singing alongside her mother in church.
 By age fourteen, the Devil's music seemed her preferred style and when a first place win at a local talent contest brought her to the attention of entertainer Sammy Green, she accepted an invitation to join his Georgia-based Hot Harlem Revue in 1941.
 She stayed with the itinerant troupe of entertainers for seven years, working for the infamous Theatrical Owners Booking Agency, a company that specialized exclusively in African-American talent (known as TOBA, it was the key operation for those wanting to play the chitlin’ circuit and performers frequently joked that the acronym really stood for "Tough on Black Asses").
 Thornton's was a rough and tumble existence, jumping from town to town along the Gulf Coast and throughout the Southeast, but it also provided her with invaluable performing experience.

 Along the way, Thornton taught herself and mastered drums and (with some assistance from fellow troupe member Little Junior Parker) harmonica, both of which she incorporated into her act.
 She also soaked up more than a few tricks of the trade, often at the knee of blues empresses like Memphis Minnie.
 At 22, she quit the revue after a hassle over money and settled in Houston, Texas, working in local bars and club alongside future stars like Parker, Lightning Hopkins, Clarence “Gatemouth” Brown and Lowell Fulson.
 In 1948, the post-war demand for "race records" was exploding with such popularity that pressing plants could barely keep up with the buyers.
 With a heavy duty style drawn from the likes of Bessie Smith and Ma Rainey yet updated with her own exuberant, youthful energy; Thornton had what it took to make in the record business.
-She landed a steady singing job at the El Dorado Club and by 1951 signed a contract with hard-headed showman/hustler Don Robey's Peacock label.
-The first session, backed by trumpeter Joe Scott's eight piece rhythm & blues band, produced "Partnership Blues" and "Mischievous Boogie," along with several others titles that made little impact.
+She landed a steady singing job at the El Dorado Club, and by 1951 signed a contract with hard-headed showman/hustler Don Robey's Peacock label.
+The first session, backed by trumpeter Joe Scott's eight piece rhythm & blues band, produced "Partnership Blues" and "Mischievous Boogie," along with several other titles that made little impact.
 When she traveled to Los Angeles for an August 1952 session with famed bandleader Johnny Otis, everything fell into place.
 Otis's white teenage protégés, Mike Leiber and Jerry Stoller, brought in a rough draft of "Hound Dog."
 Before long, they worked out an arrangement (Otis was listed as a co-writer initially and Thornton later claimed she had an active hand in finishing the song).
 With Otis on vibes and Thornton hollering, testifying and tearing it up, they cut a hit record – one that stayed at number one for a full seven weeks early the following year.
 Despite its runaway success, the only money Thornton ever saw from "Hound Dog" was the $500 that Robey paid her up front for the studio date.

 A triumphant engagement at Harlem's Apollo Theater followed, where she opened as a warm-up act, only to be switched to headliner status the next night.
 Considering the Harlem audience's reputation as the toughest crowd in the world, this was no small feat and it was they who bestowed the “Big Mama” nickname upon her.
 She then entered the most successful period of her professional life.
 Thornton, with her steely pipes and fluent grasp of the old school blues empresses’ artful pathology, was quite different from the fast-rising coven of rhythm & blues sisters.
 Where Ruth Brown, Little Esther and LaVern Baker made their mark with jaunty numbers, Big Mama worked down at the bottom, crying a hot, persuasive and emotionally charged hard blues style that was as forceful as it was instantly recognizable.